-Realized gain (loss) on sale of investments and unrealized appreciation (depreciation) of investments are determined on an average cost basis.
+Realized loss on investments and unrealized appreciation (depreciation) of investments are determined on an average cost basis.

 2. Partners' equity:

 The Partnership is permitted to have an unlimited number of classes of units, having such terms and conditions as the Manager may determine.
 Additional classes may be offered in future on different terms, including different fee and dealer compensation terms and different minimum subscription levels.
 Each unit of a class represents an undivided ownership interest in the net assets of the Partnership attributable to that class of units.